tonymullen/ups-website/src/partials/s17plp/hw/hw11-haskell-description.html.md

 ## Exercise 5

-Using <span class="codefont">foldl</span>, define a function <span class="codefont">dec2int :: [Int] -> Int</span> that takes a list of single digit integers and returns the integer made up of the digits in the decimal place that corresponds to their position in the list.
+Using `foldl`, define a function `dec2int :: [Int] -> Int` that takes a list of single digit integers and returns the integer made up of the digits in the decimal place that corresponds to their position in the list.
 So, for example:

 <pre><code class="haskell">> dec2int [5,4,2,6,1]
 54261</code></pre>

 ## Exercise 6

-Generalizing from the previous exercise, write a function <span class="codefont">base2int :: Int -> String -> Int</span> that takes an argument representing a base and a string representing a number in that base, and returns an integer representing the decimal number expressed by the string.
+Generalizing from the previous exercise, write a function `base2int :: Int -> String -> Int` that takes an argument representing a base and a string representing a number in that base, and returns an integer representing the decimal number expressed by the string.

 <pre><code class="haskell">> base2int 2 "10111"
 23</code></pre>